aibazhang/aibazhang.github.io/md/nontech/personal_information_protection_exam.md

   - Although personal info is from the name list (legally purchased), purpose of use is required
   - Post on the entrance door for staff is not considered as "publication"
 - Acquisition of personal info in writtern doc
-  - Explaining the purpose is necessary
+  - Permission > view -> Explaining the purpose is necessary
 - Maintaining the accuracy of data
   - Newest info should be reflected
   - Not must